Barry Evans (EastEnders)

 Barry Evans is a fictional character from the BBC soap opera EastEnders, played by Shaun Williamson.
 He first appeared in episode 1072, originally shown in the United Kingdom on 27 December 1994, and made his last appearance in episode 2653, originally shown on 2 January 2004.
-The character is portrayed as a "buffoon"..
-It was announced on 15 November 2025 that Williamson had reprised his role for one-off episode as part of Nigel Bates' (Paul Bradley) dementia storyline.
+The character is portrayed as a "buffoon".

 Creation and development

 The character was originally intended to appear in four episodes, debuting in December 1994.
 According to Barry's actor Shaun Williamson, the character was originally conceived as a tall, blond haired man.
 Williamson was neither particularly tall nor blond, and after being called for an audition to read for the part, he thought about dropping out as he was not a physical match.
 However, the director stated that "nothing is laid in cement" with regard to the character, so Williamson went ahead with the audition.
 Williamson has said that Barry was meant to be a vehicle to bring his father Roy Evans (Tony Caunter) into the show, as Roy was being scripted as a new love interest for the regular character Pat Butcher (Pam St Clement); in Barry's first appearance he meets Pat to apologise for a dodgy car he had sold her, paving the way for Roy to be introduced to her.
 For the next year and a half, Barry made sporadic appearances, in Williamson's own words "popping in and out".
 When a storyline in 1996 saw Barry imprisoned for arson, Williamson has said that he was uncertain whether his character would appear again; however the character was brought back on a more permanent basis later in the year.
 After being released from prison, Barry aided Cindy Beale (Michelle Collins) in contacting a hitman to have her husband, Ian Beale, shot, after he discovers that she is having an affair.
 After Ian survives, Barry assists Cindy in fleeing the country with her children.
 In November, Barry becomes the owner of the car lot and employs Robbie, Lenny and Huw in the following year.